 Sitton's Gulch Trail is a 5 mile lightly trafficked out and back trail located near Trenton, Georgia that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Awesome trail/hike.
 The steps back up were really intense.
 Especially after hiking for half the day before hitting this trail.
 I'd do it again though, crawling up the last few steps and all.